withastro/docs/src/pages/en/getting-started.md

 - **Component Islands:** A new web architecture for building faster websites.
 - **Server-first API design:** Move expensive hydration off of your users' devices.
-- **Zero-JavaScript, by default:** No JS runtime overhead to slow you down.
+- **Zero JS, by default:** No JavaScript runtime overhead to slow you down.
 - **Edge-ready:** Deploy anywhere, even a global edge runtime like Deno or Cloudflare.
 - **Customizable:** Tailwind, MDX, and 100+ other integrations to choose from.
-- **Supports React, Preact, Svelte, Vue and all of your favorite UI frameworks!**
+- **UI-agnostic:** Supports React, Preact, Svelte, Vue, Solid, Lit and more.

 <!-- - **`client:visible` component loading:** If your user never sees it, it never loads. -->
 <!-- - **Image optimizations:** Astro's very own `<Image />` component. -->
 <!-- - **TypeScript support**  -->
 <!-- - **File-based routing:** Every file in the pages directory becomes a route. -->

-Sounds interesting?
-Check out our detailed [Why Astro](/en/concepts/why-astro/) breakdown to learn more.
+Check out our detailed [Why Astro](/en/concepts/why-astro/) breakdown to learn more about what makes Astro special. ✨

 ## Try Astro in your browser